renskky/PEGASUS-COIN-MN-SCRIPT/README.md

 **Desktop wallet setup**
 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows Wallet

-1. Open the Hostinkey Wallet.
+1. Open the PEGASUS Wallet.
 2. Go to RECEIVE and create a New Address: MN1
-3. Send 10000 XHK to MN1.
+3. Send 1000 PEG to MN1.
 4. Wait for confirmations.
 5. Go to Tools -> "Debug console - Console"
 6. Type the following command: masternode outputs